-Chapter 6: Configuring the Wireless-N Access Point
+Chapter 6: Configuring the Wireless-G Access Point

 This chapter is a detailed reference guide for the Web-based Utility.
 You do not need the Utility to start using your Access Point.
 The Access Point has been designed to be functional right out of the box with the default settings.
-Besides, you can follow the instructions in "Setting Up the Wireless-N Access Point" on page 13 to perform the most basic settings without reading through this chapter.
+You also have the option to follow the instructions in "Setting Up the Wireless-G Access Point" on page 12 to perform the most basic settings without reading through this chapter.